 Application Process - Neurology Residency

 After review of their application, candidates may be invited for an interview by the Resident Selection Committee.
 Interviews are usually conducted on Wednesdays between October and December.
 Interviewees are invited to attend a dinner with our neurology residents on the Tuesday evening before their interview.
-On Wednesday, there will be a brief orientation session, attendance at Grand Rounds, a tour of the facilities, lunch with residents and faculty, and a series of interviews.
+On Wednesday, there will be an introductory session including a presentation by the Preliminary Internal Medicine Program Director, a series of interviews, lunch with residents and faculty, and department Grand Rounds.